Gregg Stracks Leadership Summit

 PCP's annual Gregg Stracks Leadership Summit is an invitation-only, two-day training bringing together faculty, student, and professional leaders from across PCP's national network.
 Frequently regarded by participants as the best leadership training program in healthcare, the Summit consists of hands-on, interactive sessions that teach early- and mid-career professionals how to thrive in a rapidly evolving healthcare environment by building leadership competencies critical for team building, advocacy, and change management.

 Become a sponsor and support the next generation of healthcare providers!
 There are a variety of opportunities available, each offering a wide range of promotional opportunities.
 This is an opportunity to reach a critical group of primary care change makers from different professions and academic settings.
-Learn more here or contact email@example.com.
+Contact us at [email protected] to learn more.

 About Gregg Stracks